zero-team-pro/redis/README.md

 ```

 Note!
 Some environment variables can enrich `/app/redis.conf`.
 Do not use the same keys in your `redis.conf`
-and environment variables (list bellow).
+and environment variables (list below).

 # Enrich redis.conf from environment variables